Eliminating Reflections in Waveguide Bends Using a Metagrating-Inspired Semianalytical Methodology

+This assumption is also closely related to the assumption used in other metagrating-related work \cite{PhysRevLett.119.067404}, \cite{PhysRevApplied.8.054037}, and \cite{Popov2020}, where loaded (generally non-uniform) wires are successfully modeled as uniform current-carrying line sources.
 Following this rationale, we keep treating the problem as 2D, and indeed, as shall be shown in \cref{subsec:passive_scatterer_assignment} (which includes case-studies with vertically non-uniform scatterers), the results obtained with this approximation incorporated into the semianalytical model are in excellent agreement with those recorded in full-wave simulations.}.
 With this in mind, the entire electric field $\mathbf{E}$ and magnetic field $\mathbf{H}$ along the structure satisfy $\mathbf{E}\times\mathbf{\hat{y}}=\mathbf{H}\cdot\mathbf{\hat{y}}=0$, where $\mathbf{\hat{y}}$ is a unit vector parallel to the narrow WG walls (the walls of length $b$).
 Consequently, the scattered fields propagating from the junction towards the input and output ports consist of a superposition of $\mathrm{TE}_{n0}$ modes ($n \in \mathbb{N}$), where all modes for $n>1$ are evanescent \cite{balanis2012advanced}.